codio-content/MySQL-Constraints_and_Keys/.guides/content/Unique-and-Foreign-keys-6f19.md

-Defining the `UNIQUE KEY` is pretty straight forward, in this case, the `room_num` may not be repeated because the school building has classrooms with unique numbers.
+Defining the `UNIQUE KEY` is pretty straight forward.

+In this case, the `room_num` may not be repeated because the school building has classrooms with unique numbers.

 ```
-CREATE TABLE school.classrooms (
-  ...
 room_num INT(4) UNSIGNED NOT NULL UNIQUE KEY,
-  ...
 ```

 However, the `FOREIGN KEY` includes an additional keyword, `REFERENCES`:

 ```
-CREATE TABLE school.classrooms (
-  ...
 course_id INT(3) UNSIGNED DEFAULT NULL,
 FOREIGN KEY (course_id) REFERENCES school.courses(id)
-  ...
 ```

 The syntax that defines the `FOREIGN KEY` above works in the following way: